 Watch portion sizes

-My kid can be a bottomless pit, and as such, hardly turns food down.
-So it’s easy for me to offer him the same portion sizes an adult would eat without any indication that he’s probably eating too much.
-Instead, we have to be mindful that perhaps he shouldn’t eat a whole serving of yogurt or fill his plate with the same amount of fish that’s on mine.
-Now I aim to give him about half of what I would eat.
+My son can be a bottomless pit and hardly turns food down.
+So it’s easy for me to offer him the same portions an adult would eat.
+We’re more mindful that he shouldn’t fill his plate with the same amount of food that’s on mine.
+Now I give him about half of what I would eat.

 One of the best ways to promote his sense of fullness is to allow him the opportunity to feed himself.
-90% of the time we’re pretty good with this, but we’re now more mindful about letting him eat at his own pace and pick up his own utensils.
+We let him eat at his own pace and use his own utensils.

 Only offer food when he’s actually hungry

-In addition to following this rule myself, I’ve also given other people the heads up not to constantly offer him food when he’s not even asking for any.
-He’s the type of person who isn’t going to turn food down, which may seem delightful for others who like sharing food with him, but potentially detrimental to his weight.
-I’ll have to revert back to being a hawk over what he eats and make sure that others get the A-ok from me first before offering him any food.
+I don’t offer him food when he’s not even asking for any.
+I’ve even had to tell other people to stop offering him food because he’s isn’t going to turn food down.
+This may seem delightful to others who like sharing food with him, but bad for his weight.
+I’ll have to be a hawk over what he eats and make sure others get the A-ok from me first before offering him food.

 Serve healthier choices

-We’ll definitely be lessening our baking activities to special occasions—no more once a week baking.
-Similarly, no more pregnancy diets with elaborate meals and rich, high-calorie foods.
-Should I need to snack, his pediatrician recommended I do so in private so that he doesn’t succumb to social eating.
+We’ll lessen our baking activities to special occasions—no more once a week baking.
+And no more pregnancy diets with elaborate meals and rich, high-calorie foods.
+If I need to snack, his pediatrician recommended I do so in private so he doesn’t succumb to social eating.

 Be more active

 I’ll do my best to play ball or at least encourage him to be active, even if I have to be slow or immobile.
-And my husband will do a lot more running, walking and throwing the ball around the house, leaving the slower-paced activities for me.
+And my husband will do more active play, leaving the slower-paced activities for me.

 Most importantly, don’t make an issue out of it

-I’m not one to ignore a doctor’s diagnosis, but I also realize the negative effects of parental stress on kids.
-If we stress about his weight too much, he may feel like he has done something wrong or shameful or develop poor self-esteem because of the heightened importance around his eating.
+I’m not one to ignore a doctor’s diagnosis.
+But I also realize the negative effects of parental stress on kids.
+If we stress about his weight too much, he’ll feel like he did something wrong or shameful.
+Or he’ll develop poor self-esteem because we focus so much his eating.